python/mypy/README.md

     $ cd mypy
     $ python3 -m pip install -U .

+NOTE:- Don't forget to use . at the end

 Replace `python3` with your Python 3 interpreter.
 You may have to do the above as root.
 For example, in Ubuntu:

     $ sudo python3 -m pip install -U .

+NOTE:- Don't forget to use . at the end

 Now you can use the `mypy` program just as above.
 In case of trouble see "Troubleshooting" above.